WGLab/doc-ANNOVAR/user-guide/filter.md

 ```

 The input file contains two variants that were reported in COSMIC database, both reported in cancer involving large inestine only once.

+Please note that COSMIC will no longer be updated due to license restrictions.
+The latest version from ANNOVAR is cosmic70.
+If you wish to use a more updated version, you will need to acquire COSMIC yourself and use it within ANNOVAR.
+The general instructions on preparing your own COSMIC data for user in ANNOVAR is given below:

+1. Download these VCF files for coding and non-coding mutations: /files/grch38/cosmic/v76/VCF/CosmicCodingMuts.vcf.gz and CosmicNonCodingVariants.vcf.gz from COSMIC's SFTP repository (sftp-cancer.sanger.ac.uk)
+2. Download MutantExport files: /files/grch38/cosmic/v76/CosmicMutantExport.tsv.gz
+3. Use this command `prepare_annovar_user.pl -dbtype cosmic CosmicMutantExport.tsv  -vcf CosmicCodingMuts.vcf > hg38_cosmic76.txt`

+Note that the `prepare_annovar_user.pl` file can be downloaded from [here](http://www.openbioinformatics.org/annovar/download/).
+The final result file should contain coding mutations from COSMIC, as well as the number of occurrences in different tumor types (However, note that these include both targeted screen and genome screen.
+If you only want genome screen, you should use the CosmicGenomeScreensMutantExport.tsv.gz file instead).
+COSMIC changed their data formats so non-coding mutations are no longer in the `MutantExport` file, so we can no longer calculate their occurrences in various tumors.
+COSMIC now provides a `CosmicNCV.tsv` file, but it is not really that informative as the cancer tissue information is missing from this file.

 ## NCI60 annotations